Zum Inhalt springen

 COS: Visionaries in Sicily

-But COS was to become the spearhead in yet another field: The use of amphorae for winemaking.
-At the end of the 1990ies, Giambattista and Giusto traveled to Georgia.
-In 2000, they bottled the first Cerasuolo di Vittoria called Pithos Rosso, aged in Spanish amphorae, which at COS are dug into the sand and gravel found along the coast.
-They are lightly fired amphorae lined with wax like quevris.
-When COS moved to a new building in 2005, Giambattista and Giusto got rid of all the small wooden containers and opted instead for 150 amphorae, each with a capacity of 400 litres.
+But COS went one step further and became the spearhead of the amphora movement in Italy.
+At the end of the 1990s, Giambattista and Giusto travelled to Georgia to study the traditional Quevri technique.
+In 2000, the first Cerasuolo di Vittoria aged in Spanish amphorae was bottled under the name Pithos Rosso.
+At COS, the Georgian-style amphorae are buried in the sand and gravel found on the Sicilian coast.
+They are lightly fired vessels that are lined with wax to seal them, similar to Quevris.
+When COS moved to new premises in 2005, Giambattista and Giusto made a remarkable decision: they got rid of all the small wooden barrels and instead invested in 150 amphorae, each with a capacity of 400 litres - a clear statement of their wine philosophy.

 cos amphorae cellar